-This Chinese fishing settlement, located a short distance across the water from Tanjung Pinang, is an eye-catching place, distinguished by villagers’ timber homes that have been built directly over the sea.
-According to locals, Senggarang was where the first Chinese immigrants gathered when they arrived on the Riau Islands many years ago.
-It’s especially renowned as a religious place, and no visitor should miss a visit to the hundred-year-old Banyan Tree temple.
+This Chinese fishing settlement, located a short distance across the water from Tanjung Pinang, is an eye-catching place.
+The villagers’ timber homes are built directly over the sea.
+According to locals, Senggarang was where the first Chinese immigrants (mostly Teochews) gathered when they arrived on the Riau Islands many years ago.
+It’s especially renowned as a religious place; no visitor should miss a visit to the 200-year-old Banyan Tree temple.

 This popular pilgrimage site is sheltered by a giant, overgrown Banyan, whose thick, twisting roots have encroached on the building materials, much like the trees you find in Cambodia’s Angkor complex.
 Just a stone’s throw away is a temple built to give thanks for the safe sea passage of the aforementioned early settlers.
 Called Vihara Dharma Sasana, it features some beautiful ornamental arches.

 #2 Kings & Queens – Penyengat Island

 This Malay settlement marks the epicentre of the historical Riau-Lingga kingdom.
 The Malacca Sultanate had originally moved to Bintan from Melaka in the 16th century after that city was taken over by the Portuguese.
 Penyengat’s heyday came in the 19th century, when it was the administrative, cultural and religious centre of the Riau-Johor Sultanate.